APACTestDrive/CloudNative_AppDev/CICDlab.md

 **NOTE**:  Your DBCS instance will take about 30 minutes to complete.
 Please wait until the DBCS instance has been completed before creating a JCS instance.
 Whilst we are for the DBCS instance to be provisioned, we can work on other infrastructure components such as ACCS.

+*You have now completed the provisioning of a DBCS instance for use with JCS.*